bholzer/Bouncing-Ball-Animation-Tutorial/lesson_3/README.md

 ---
 The general idea is to have one function called for every frame.
 This function will complete the 3 steps listed above.
 We will use a function called `render`.

-Modern browsers have a built-in function that handles putting sequencing new frames.
+Modern browsers have a built-in function that handles sequencing new frames.
 This function is called `requestAnimationFrame`.
 This function takes as an argument your function that is to be executed when you want to render a new frame.
 So we will pass our `render` function to `requestAnimationFrame` to draw each frame.
 This concept of using a function as an argument can be kind of tricky, so I've gone into more detail [here](https://github.com/bholzer/Bouncing-Ball-Animation-Tutorial/tree/master/lesson_3/first_class.md).

 So for step 1 (clearing existing shapes), we will use a method of `context` called `clearRect`.
 This method clears the canvas using a specified rectangle.
 The four parameters to the method are: